Lori Roman, CEO

 - Visiting Legal Fellow for the Center for Judicial and Legal Studies at the Heritage Foundation

-Jack Park is the General Counsel for the American Constitutional Rights Union and works on ACRU’s Military Votes Project.
+Jack Park is the Senior Legal Advisor for the American Constitutional Rights Union.
 Since the beginning of 2019, he has been in private practice in Gainesville, GA.
 There, Jack specializes in appellate and amicus work for ACRU, The Buckeye Institute, the Southeastern Legal Foundation, and others, as well as doing civil and constitutional litigation.

 Jack served in the US Army JAG Corps on both active duty and in the Reserves.
 He represented the Government in appeals from court-martial convictions while on active duty and helped with instruction in criminal trial advocacy and other subjects at the Army’s Judge Advocate General’s Legal Center and School while in the Reserves.
 Jack also served as Chair of the Alabama State Bar’s Military Law Section for several years and helped organize the Section’s annual Military Law Symposium, which was held for the 30th time in 2019.
 He is presently a volunteer with the Georgia State Defense Force.